Color in photography composition made easy with the color wheel

 To make an image pop with color in photography composition, use colors that stand out from each other – these are complementary colors.

-They’re opposite each other on the color wheel, so they’re also called opposite colors, or (confusingly) contrasting colors and complementary colors.
+Complementary colors are opposite each other on the color wheel, so they’re also called opposite colors, or (confusingly) contrasting colors.

 Because they’re opposite on the color wheel, one color will be warm and the other cool and this contrast creates dynamic photos.